sharktacos/OpenColorIO-configs/docs/Substance.md

 # Substance Painter

 As of v7.4 Substance Painter supports OCIOv2!
-In the initial release OCIO roles are not yet supported so the color spaces need to be set manually when creating a new project `File > new` or in the Project Configuration `Edit > Project Configuration`.
+In the initial release OCIO roles were not yet supported so the color spaces needed to be set manually when creating a new project `File > new` or in the Project Configuration `Edit > Project Configuration`.
 Below the proper settings are pictured.

 ![img](img/substance-ocio.jpg)

+As of v7.2 OCIO roles are supported, and defined in the configs here on this repo.

 This replaces the older workaround described below.